4.8 Strategy Discussions and Section 47 Enquiries

 The supervising clinician countersigning the medical report should quality assure the report.

-Surrey Safeguarding Children Board's Safeguarding Medical and Examination Record Form must be used to record history / examination findings / opinion and recommendation.
+Surrey Safeguarding Children Partnership's Safeguarding Medical and Examination Record Form must be used to record history / examination findings / opinion and recommendation.
 This report should be typed and distributed within 3 working days

 The examining paediatrician will be responsible for the distribution of the report to other appropriate agencies e.g. GP.